cugos/cugos.github.com/meetings/_posts/2015-04-15-cugos_monthly.markdown

 Fred is now talking about vertical datums.
 [This](https://twitter.com/foundatron/status/588521507279622144) is what it's like to be Fred.

 History Lesson: The National Geodetic Vertical Datum of 1929 use to be called the "Mean Sea Level Datum"...but that was a lie so they changed the name in the 70's.
 The more you know.
+Since 1929, people started thinking that we should start using something other than sea level for zero level.

+The 1983 vertical datum is a reference datum that is based on the earth geoid, rather than sea level.
+This datum uses a single reference point in quebec.
+A very stable place that is unlikely to move because of crust activity.
+Cool stuff.